CaliKane/ScriptObservatory/README.md

    directories to get started.)

-If you still don't feel comfortable having the extension upload this data to the centralized server, you can set up your own version of the server and configure the extension to send data there instead.
+If you still don't feel comfortable having the extension upload this data to the centralized server, you can set up your own version and configure the extension to send data there instead.

 Roadmap